danisaiz14/NBA_Project/README.md

 This dataset consists of one csv file.
 It's named [draft.csv](../master/data/draft.csv), and it is a list of the teams of the draft players sorted by the pick overall number and it shows the destination teams.
 It has 60 rows and 15 columns (yearDraft, numberPickOverall, numberRound, numberRoundPick, namePlayer, slugTeam, nameOrganizationFrom, typeOrganizationFrom, idPlayer, idTeam, nameTeam, cityTeam, teamName, slugOrganizationTypeFrom and locationOrganizationFrom).

-What questions (from above) can be answered using the data in this dataset?
-TBD
+This dataset can answer the first and the third questions.

 ### Match Statistics Dataset